 D-901: General Information

-Boards must be aware of the following continuity of care provisions from the TWC Child Care Services rules:
+Boards must inform staff members of the following continuity of care provisions from the TWC Child Care Services rules:

 Enrolled children must receive child care through the end of the applicable 12-month eligibility period.

 Except as provided by D-901.below and §809.75(b) as detailed in E-500, relating to child care during appeal, nothing in this section can be interpreted in a manner that results in a child being removed from care.